-You'll need strips of paper with phrases or actions written out on them, something like "singing in the rain" or "Mother Earth."
-Everyone starts with their own phrase and, to the best of their ability, draws it out on the first page of their notebook.
-After 30 seconds, everyone passes their notebook to the person on their left.
-That person then has 30 seconds to interpret the drawing and write down what they think it is on the next page in the notebook.
-The next person draws what the last person wrote.
+All notebooks are passed to the left after 30 seconds.
+That person then has 30 seconds to interpret the drawing and, on the next page in the notebook, write down what they think the drawing is depicting.
+The next person draws what the last person wrote (without looking back at the draw-ings in the notebook).
 The notebook gets passed again and again until it makes it back to the original owner.
 Once each notebook is back where it started, the owner of the notebook shows each page to the group to see how the original phrase got interpreted down the line.